PytholIsCool/CoFang/README.md

-# PyConfig
+# PyCS
 *This is my first ever major C++ project so it'll recieve a lot more polish as time goes on.*
 *I'm more than certain I can improve effeciency and memory usage.*
-# What is PyConfig?
+# What is PyCS?
-PyConfig is a universal C++ config system meant for gui applications, dlls, console applications, ect.
+Py Configuration System (PyCS for short) is a universal C++ config system meant for gui applications, dlls, console applications, ect.
 It's purpose is to simplify the process of using a config as much as possible.

-PyConfig is easy to use and great for beginners.
+PyCS is easy to use and great for beginners.

 ## Types Supported:
 - Ints